GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-nva/README.md

 NVAs establish **extra BGP sessions with both cross-regional NVAs**.
 In this case, the NVAs advertise the regional trusted routes only.
 This allows cross-spoke (environment) traffic to remain also symmetric (more [here](https://medium.com/google-cloud/gcp-routing-adventures-vol-2-enterprise-multi-regional-deployments-in-google-cloud-3968e9591d59)).
 We set these routes to be exchanged at a lower cost than the one set for the other routes.

 Following the majority of real-life deployments, **we assume appliances to be stateful and not able to synchronize sessions between multiple NVAs within the same regional cluster**.
 For this reason, within each regional cluster, NVAs announce the same routes with different MED costs (1 point of difference between the primary and the secondary).
 This will cause traffic to go deterministically through one applaiance at the time within each region.
 You can change this default behavior modifying the cost settings in the [NVAs BGP configuration file](./data/bgp-config.tftpl).

+#### Regional-VPC NVA

+When the **regional network mode** is selected, the VPCs are connected with two sets of sample NVA machines, grouped in regional (multi-zone) [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups).
+The appliances connects are multi-nic instances that connect the DMZ VPC with the landing VPCs and provides simple routing/natting functionalities.
+The appliances are suited for demo purposes only and they should be replaced with enterprise-grade solutions before moving to production.
+The traffic destined to the VMs in each MIG is mediated through regional internal load balancers, both in the landing and in the dmz networks.

 ### External connectivity